Easy pesto pasta is a simple recipe, but so full of flavor! Make the pesto while the pasta cooks, and dinner is ready in less than 30 minutes!

 - I love to make Kale Pesto all year round!
 It's a great way to get some extra veggies in your pasta.

-More recipes with basil
+More recipes with pesto

-Basil is such a versatile ingredient!
+Basil pesto is such a versatile ingredient!
 Here are some more ways to use this taste of summer while the sun shines.

 - Of course you can use the pesto in other ways, how about Gnocchi with Peas and Pesto?